AvishKadakia/Technical-Assessment-Policy-Reporter/README.md

 ### Problem Description

 **Objective**: Gievn counts of true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN) at different confidence score thresholds (0.1, 0.2, ..., 0.9).
 Write a function to return the **best threshold** that yields a recall of at least **0.9**.
-The "best" threshold is defined as the one with the highest precision.
-If multiple thresholds have the same precision, select the one with the highest threshold value.
+The "best" threshold is then defined as the one with the highest precision.
+If multiple thresholds have the same precision, then the one with the highest threshold value is selected.

 ### Solution Overview